SignText/node-signtext/README.md

 [![NPM][NPM-Package-Version-Shield-URL]][NPM-Package-URL]
 [![GitHub][License-Shield-URL]][GitHub-Repository-URL]

-SignText is a powerful & simple markup language for string manipulation, that integrates with Javascript.
+SignText is a powerful & simple markup language for data manipulation, that integrates with its implementation language.

 ## Build & Test